tbalthazar-archives/ribot/README.md

 ## Token

-The bot needs a Slack API Token to works properly.
+The bot needs a Slack API Token to work properly.
 The `script/run` script will:
 1. look for a `TOKEN` environment variable
 2. if not found, it will try to read the token from the `.token` file